Education Support Professionals

 The NEA ESP Quality Departmental goal is to provide NEA's ESP members with resources that assist them in elevating their careers.
-Below are a list of ESP specific resources that include Websites, articles, and career information, we believe all ESPs can benefit from.
+Below are a list of ESP specific resources that include Websites, articles, and career information, we believe all ESP can benefit from.
 For information and data on specific ESP job categories click on the section headings throughout this page.

 This group includes secretaries, stenographers, typists, word processors, administrative and office assistants, bookkeepers, accounting and financial assistants; as well as data entry, statistical, payroll, file, general office, and computer workers; registration and records assistants, attendance technicians, receptionists, telephone operators, couriers, and nonmanagerial supervisors.